Some links in this post may be affiliate links

 Young Rose of Sharon needs regular feeding to promote healthy growth.
 Feed it every 3 weeks during the growing season with a balanced fertilizer but withhold feeding in the cold season to avoid fertilizer burn.

 Rose of Sharon is tolerant of a wide range of soil conditions.
-The best soil for Rose of Sharon should be neutral to slightly acidic, well-drained and rich in organic matter.
+The best soil should be neutral to slightly acidic, well-drained and rich in organic matter.

 Any soil that is low in organic matter should be ammended.
 Incorporate organic matter into the soil at planting time.
 The soil should be able to hold adequate moisture as the plants require consistently moist soil especially in the early stages of growth.

 Rose of Sharon Plants are readily available from Garden Centres at the beginning of spring.
-Buy Rose of Sharon online from Etsy.
+You may acquire these plants online from Etsy (Link to Etsy).

 The best time to plant Rose of Sharon in the ground is in spring after the risk of frost has passed and the soil has warmed up.